Pete RG: Reaching for the Moon

 The EP Reaching for the Moon was also recorded in RG's private Santa Monica studio.
 This time lead guitarist Kevin Haaland was brought in to collaborate with RG, Kabler, Kury, and Krusen.
 The first single was called Divine.
 All of the songs were written in the same key, the key of C, as they all began as an attempt to finish the same song, Our Escape.
 Co-produced and engineered by Brina Kabler, the EP was released on October 9, 2015.

 With a "soulful and rustic rock sound [celebrating] the splendor of life, it is five tracks of pure sonic goodness."
 It was described as "energetic, yearning rock based around ringing guitars and shimmering textures", "tight, danceable and at the same time really good rock n' roll", and "the warmth of a troubadour brought up on the traveling spirit songs of The Boss."

 Pete RG himself described his sound as "indie rock in the vein of bands like The National and The War On Drugs with some Bruce Springsteen and Neil Diamond added to the mix," adding that his major influences included U2.

 The EP was promoted on RG's American tour from September 19 to November 14, including several stops at Pianos in New York City as part of a monthlong residency.

 On February 23, 2016, it was announced that Pete RG will be supporting Candlebox on their Disappearing in Airports tour.

 RG will be releasing the LP Sentimental Fool in the summer of 2016 followed by a Fall 2016 tour.

 4L Entertainment

 In 2013, RG founded imprint, indie-rock label 4L Entertainment with former Beggars Group & Matador Records tour marketing director Alex Moreno.
 Both Lightning Strikes and Reaching for the Moon were released by 4L.
 Moreno, the label's general manager, also booked both RG's Spring and Fall 2015 tours as part of 4L's in-house tour booking division.

+Sons of Silver

+In 2019, Pete RG transformed into rock & roll band Sons of Silver.
+The lead singer uses his given name Peter Argyropoulos.